-- Strengthening capacities of the General Police Inspectorate to comprehensively implement and report/communicate on police reform agenda.
+- Strengthening capacities of the General Police Inspectorate and the Ministry of Internal Affairs to comprehensively implement the police reform agenda.

 - Improved technical capacities of forensic experts and crime scene investigators from 15 police units to identify, document, secure, collect and examine evidence;

-- Two pilot police stations remodeled in line with the community policing principles;
+- Two pilot police stations remodeled and operational in line with the community policing principles;

 - Police stakeholders better informed about and understand the community policing philosophy;

-- Improved capacities (knowledge, skills and tools) of Police to implement, report and communicate on Police reform.
+- Improved capacities (knowledge, skills and tools) of GPI and MIA to implement the Police reform;

-- 15 police units (at national, regional and local levels) endowed with crime scene vehicles equipped with relevant crime scene investigation kits and tools for a better crime response and investigation;
+- 15 police units endowed with crime scene vehicles equipped with relevant crime scene investigation kits and tools for a better crime response and investigation;

 - Two multipurpose rooms at the Forensic Center`s headquarter with a total capacity of up to 160 persons upgraded to display an inviting environment with functionalities for various events, including but not limiting to training activities, conferences, project launches, press conferences, internal and external meetings at different levels, etc;